Annie CPR

 Screendesign

-The final step was now adding color and design elements to the screens.
-With help of the moodboards we were able to apply a white space dominating but also colorful design.
+The final step was to add colour and design elements to the screens.
+Using the moodboards, we were able to create a dominant white space, but also a colourful design.

 Storyboard